John Sitgreaves

 | Eton College, England |

-1 years on the Albemarle, Cape Fear & Pamptico Districts of North Carolina.
-Data last verified 2026-06-28.
+1 year on the U.S. District Court for the Albemarle, Cape Fear & Pamptico Districts of North Carolina.
+Data as of 2026-08-10.
 Informational only; verify against the primary source before relying.
 Not a consumer report (FCRA).